I’ve been a little hesitant to share my 74-song playlist of hiking and backpacking music with the world. The whole idea makes me a bit uneasy.

 - Requiem, K 626: Lacrimosa Dies Illa – Mozart, 1791

 Hiking and backpacking can bring lots of emotions to the surface.
 It happens.
 Maybe you’re heartbroken or homesick.
 Maybe you feel angry, alone, or overwhelmed.
-Or maybe you just have a habit of mulling over the meaning of life while you’re out wandering trails.
+Or maybe you just have a habit of mulling over the meaning of life.
 While being alone with your thoughts surely can help, sometimes a fitting song will do the trick too.

 - Nobody – Mac DeMarco, 2019

 - The Man Comes Around – Johnny Cash, 2002

 - Never Going Back Again – Fleetwood Mac, 1977

 - Slide – Luna, 1994

 - I Feel Like Going Home – Yo La Tengo, 2006